XiaoxiaoSun0321/global_mean_field_power/README.md

 ## Contact

-For any inquiries or questions, you can reach me at [your@email.com].
-Connect with me on [LinkedIn](https://www.linkedin.com/in/yourprofile) for more updates and projects.
+For any inquiries or questions, you can reach me at [xiaoxiao.sun@columbia.edu].
+Connect with me on [LinkedIn](https://www.linkedin.com/in/xiaoxiao-sun-b66012274/) for more updates and projects.